gwen-williams/WeedsPy_MCMC/README.md

 * The biggest bottle-neck with this code is the run time.
 We are currently looking into parallelisation, and hope a future version will include an option for this if possible.

 * We currently rely on the user to create the `.30m` files of their observed spectra themselves.
-A future version of this script will include a function that will do this for the user.
+A future version of this script may include a function to convert `.fits` files to `.30m` files.

 ## Citing the code